 The common link in all of these cases

-The common link in all of the above examples was that they all were, at some point, involved in a merger.
+The common link in all of the above examples is that they all were, at some point, involved in a merger.

 Before Air India and Indian Airlines merged, both the companies were doing reasonably good.
-After coming together, the crown jewels of Indian airspace were and continue to remain in the red.
+After coming together, the crown jewels of Indian airspace remain in the red.
 Air India has a debt north of Rs 50,000 crore and nothing positive has come out of the government's efforts to revive the national carrier.

 Jet Airways merged with Sahara Airlines and Jet rebranded Sahara as “Jet Lite”.
-Sahara Airlines has been lost in oblivion and Jet Airways is heading on the same path.
+Sahara Airlines is now lost in oblivion and Jet Airways is heading on the same path.

 Therefore, it won't be wrong to say that mergers and acquisitions in case of airlines is a risky bet.
 A successful airline establishes a unique identity of its own, and meddling with its brand and presence usually ends on a negative note.

-There are many reasons for the failure of Jet Airways.
-Here are just a few of them:
+There are many reasons for the failure of Jet Airways, and mentioned below are some of them:

-1. Merger: Merging Sahara Airlines with Jet Airways was a mistake on Jet Airways's part.
+1. Merger: The merger between Sahara Airlines and Jet Airways was a mistake on Jet Airways's part.
 Sahara was acquired by Jet Airways for $500 million which was way above what the airline was actually worth.

 2. Rebranding Sahara Airlines: Jet Airways renamed Sahara Airways as JetLite.
 Sahara at the time was a powerhouse with its name on every Indian's tongue.
-The rebranding cost Jet Airways flyers who were attracted towards the Sahara brand image as these passengers couldn't resonate with JetLite.
+The rebranding cost Jet Airways a major chunk of its customers; flyers who were attracted towards the Sahara brand image couldn't resonate with JetLite.

 3. Mismanagement: Every company and organization rests on the abilities of its management board; there are no second opinions to this school of thought.
-The founder of Jet Airways, Naresh Goyal decided to become a one-man army for Jet Airways and did not hire a sound management committee to assist him in running the airline.
+Naresh Goyal, the founder of Jet Airways, decided to become a one-man army for Jet Airways and did not hire a sound management committee to assist him in running the airline.
 Insiders often talk about his poor financial acumen.
 He relied on a single management team for handling all the operations related to Jet.
 Understanding that specialized teams are needed to run different departments is no rocket science.
-And when you acquire one more airline, you can't rely on your existing management board that's already burdened to pick on additional responsibilities!
+And when you acquire one more airline, you can't rely on your existing management board that's already burdened to take up additional responsibilities!

-4. Full-service airline: Full service airlines offer passengers the choice of economy or business class travel and on some flights premium economy and first class.
+4. Full-service airline: Full service airlines offer passengers the choice of economy or business class travel and premium economy and first class on some flights.
 The company was operating as a full-service airline.
-Operating in India as a full-service airline is not an easy task.
+Operating as a full-service airline in India is not an easy task.
 One needs formidable financial support and customer relationships.
 Catering to the wealthy, the middle class, and the lower sections of the Indian society requires strategy and operational excellence beyond imagination.
 That is why most of the companies focus on the middle-class segment and keep the prices as low as possible.
 Jet Airways was biting off more than it could chew.